Jothika1526/Adobe_Pinnacle/README.md

 6.  **🚀 Inference (`predict.py`):** Orchestrates the pipeline for new PDFs: performs feature extraction, applies both trained LightGBM models sequentially, and compiles the final structured JSON output.

-This sophisticated pipeline ensures an accurate, efficient, and adaptable solution for structured PDF outline extraction.

 ## 🛠️ Models and Libraries Used
 This solution leverages powerful Python libraries and pre-trained machine learning models: